 Primary PE and Sport Funding

-All schools with 17 or more primary-aged pupils will receive a lump sum of £8000 plus a premium of £5 per pupil.
+All schools with 17 or more primary-aged pupils will now receive a lump sum of £16,000 plus a premium of £10 per pupil.
 Smaller schools will receive £1000 per pupil (all allocations have been doubled from September 2017).

 Click on the link below for more detailed information.